 6.1.7.
 Key Usage Purposes

-Root CA Private Keys MUST NOT be used to sign Certificates except in the following cases:
+Private Keys corresponding to Root Certificates MUST NOT be used to sign Certificates except in the following cases:

 - 1. Self-signed Certificates to represent the Root CA itself; - 2.
 Certificates for Subordinate CAs and Cross Certificates;